-As an example, If you set the “Max Force” at 20Nm, everything above 20Nm in the in-game FFB that is generated by iRacings will be clipped:
+As an example, If you set the “Max Force” at 20Nm, everything above 20Nm in the in-game FFB that is generated by iRacing will be clipped:

 A maximum force set relatively low also drastically increases the ramp (the rate at which you get to the wheelbase’s maximum torque).
 So, if the wheelbase output is 20Nm but the in-game Max torque is set too low then you will a) get to the wheelbase peak torque very quickly and b) lose all of the detail for any simulated car with a higher steering column torque:

-This is why (somewhat counter-intuitively at first!) a higher Max Force allows for a more usuably dynamic range for the FFB to work in:
+This is why (somewhat counter-intuitively at first!) a higher Max Force allows for a more usable dynamic range for the FFB to work in: